Secure Telephone Unit - 2nd generation

 introduced by the NSA in the 1980s.

-It replaced older systems, like the extremely bulky KY-3,
+and replaced older systems like the extremely bulky KY-3.

 The STU-II is also known as the KY-71 or TSEC/KY-71.

 It uses an LPC/APC vocoder and the GCHQ/NSA-developed